otrv4/otrv4/otrv4.md

 #### When you receive a Data Message:

-Use the `message_id` to compute the receiving chain key and calculate encryption and mac keys.
+Use the `message_id` to compute the receiving chain key, and calculate encryption and mac keys.

 ```
   retrieve_chain_key(chain_r, ratchet_id, message_id)
   MKenc, MKmac = derive_enc_mac_keys(chain_r[ratchet_id][message_id])
 ```

-Use the "mac key" (`MKmac`) to verify the MAC on the message.
+Use the "mac key" (`MKmac`) to verify the MAC of the message.

 If the message verification fails, reject the message.

 Otherwise:

-  * Decrypt the message using the "encryption key" (`MKenc`) and securely delete MKenc.
+  * Decrypt the message using the "encryption key" (`MKenc`) and securely delete it.
   * Securely delete receiving chain keys older than `message_id-1`.
-  * Set `j = 0` to indicate a new DH-ratchet should happen next time you send a message.
+  * Set `j = 0` to indicate that a new DH-ratchet should happen the next time you send a message.
   * Set `their_ecdh` as the "Next Public ECDH key" from the message.
   * Set `their_dh` as the "Next Public DH Key" from the message, if it is not NULL.